 2020 Conference– Deconstructing Play Therapy: What does the Child’s Play Mean AND Extraordinarily Normal: Developmental Principles in Play Therapy

 Columbia, MO August 14-15, 2020

-Join MAPT in welcoming Dr. Dee Ray to Columbia, MO!
+Join MAPT in welcoming Dr. Dee Ray!
 Conference is scheduled for August 14 & 15, 2020.
-This year conference will be hosted in Columbia, MO at the Holiday Inn Express & Suites.
+This year’s conference will be hosted virtually from the comfort of your own home due to Covid-19 and the presenter having a “No Travel” restriction.
 REGISTRATION will open May 13.
 Early bird pricing will be available until June 30th, 2020 at 11:59 PM.

 Dr. Dee Ray